 There are too many records in the world to stick to one style and DJ Stylus embraces that in his party-rocking philosophy.
-Dubbed The Vibe Conductor by his fans, Stylus takes a tight hip-hop approach to mixing and applies it to a palette of tunes from overlooked classics to the newest progressive electronic sounds, connecting the soulful elements of his selections to inspire dance floors.
+Dubbed The Vibe Conductor by his fans, Stylus takes a tight groove oriented approach to mixing and applies it to a palette of tunes from overlooked classics to the newest progressive electronic sounds, connecting the soulful elements of his selections to inspire dance floors.
 With extensive multi-genre fluency, DJ Stylus creates musical journeys that are nuanced, compelling, ambitious and far-ranging.
 Check out his remixes and shows at his own site, grab some tropical vinyl releases from Sol Power Sound, or check for his Axel F Party, serving up R&B, funk and pop from the ’80s.

 Read Stylus’ blog posts